On NativeScript Performance

 In closing, I would like to say that we are astounded by how popular NativeScript has become in such a short amount of time.
 We have learned so much in the building the NativeScript runtime, and our experience in that process helps us improve NativeScript every single day.
 We’re looking forward to version 1.
 Building truly native mobile applications with native performance using JavaScript is the future, and the future is now.

-4 thoughts on “On NativeScript Performance”
+4 replies on “On NativeScript Performance”

 1. Not yet, but this is on my task list.
 I’ll try to include NativeScript vs Xamarin benchmarks in my next blog post.